 Support: Our Frequency Fridays series and annual exhibition are made possible through the generous support of foundations, granting organizations, and individual donors.
-Our granters include The Greater Columbus Arts Council, the Ohio Arts Council, and the Columbus Foundation.
-We have also received support from Founders Factory, Taivara, Big Kitty Labs, and the Ohio State University-Mansfield.
+Our granters include The Greater Columbus Arts Council, the Ohio Arts Council, the National Endowment for the Arts, and the Columbus Foundation.
+We have also received support from Founders Factory, Taivara, Big Kitty Labs, the Columbus College of Art & Design, the Ohio State University Department of Art, and the Ohio State University-Mansfield.

 - Educating the next generation, the general public, and creative professionals through hands-on workshops, classes, demonstrations, training sessions and lectures

 - Serving as a conduit between artists experimenting with technology and the community through the hosting of exhibitions, performances, and online information and resources

 - Providing support to emerging and established artists by providing access to equipment and technology, residency programs, and professional development initiatives

 - Partnering with a diverse network of local and national new media and art organizations and businesses